wmo/PMLProject/report.md

 ```
 ##           Reference
 ## Prediction    A    B    C    D    E
-##          A 1455    0    0    0    0
+##          A 1354    0    0    0    0
-##          B    1  926    0    0    0
+##          B    1  959    0    0    0
-##          C    0    7  814    5    0
+##          C    0    1  873    0    0
-##          D    0    0    4  798    0
+##          D    0    0   11  775    0
-##          E    0    0    0    3  893
+##          E    0    0    0    2  930
 ```

+### Summary of step 2

-Conclusion: this out of sample error is very close to 0, which makes this is a more-than-acceptable fit.
-No further tweaks need to be applied to the model, we are happy to proceed to next step: predicting the challenge.
+The out of sample error is very close to 0, which makes this is a more-than-acceptable fit.
+No further tweaks need to be applied to the model, we can merrily proceed to the next step: predicting the challenge.

 # Step 3: predict the challenge